Rust-Simply/iriss-scripts/src/scripts/iriss-02.md

 Later, when we discuss functions, you'll see that if a function requires a `String` you can not pass it a `&str` and vice versa.

+However, you can trivially convert between them

 For example, we could turn our `actual` variable into a String by creating a new String from that data.

 And we can get a reference to a string slice from inside the string.

-====

 ```rust
 #fn main() {